Clinton Gutherson: 2018

 After the ACL knee injury, Gutherson returned first grade in round 7, played at fullback against his old club Manly, scoring a try.
 In round 8 against the West Tigers, he played his 50th NRL game in the Eels' 24–22 win.
-On 11 May, Parramatta were leading arch rivals Canterbury 12-8 going into the second half.
+On 11 May, Parramatta were leading arch rivals Canterbury 12–8 going into the second half.
 Towards the end of the game, Canterbury put through a grubber kick and Gutherson tried to kick the ball out of play but missed completely and Canterbury scored a try.
 Canterbury went on to win the game and Gutherson made a public apology to the fans in the aftermath, saying "It's shattering, You work so hard and it comes down to that play and I didn't make it.
 I take the loss on me.
 As a player, that's what you do.
 There were tears in the sheds.
 It's heartbreaking.
 You put everything into the game and you come out with nothing.
 We're bottom of the table.".
 Gutherson ended 2018 with 19 appearances for Parramatta shifting between Fullback, Centre and Five-Eighth as the club endured a horror year on and off the field finishing last on the table and claiming its 14th wooden spoon.
 Gutherson was also made a co captain of the club in 2018.
 With the Eels without any obvious leaders, due to his reported admirable leadership qualities and excellent attitude when training Gutherson was made the on field captain with Tim Mannah handling media duties.

 2019

 At the start of the 2019 season, Gutherson was named captain of the Parramatta side and the first choice fullback ahead of Bevan French.
 In Round 2, Gutherson scored 2 tries as Parramatta defeated arch rivals Canterbury 36–16.
 On 16 May 2019, Gutherson re-signed with Parramatta until the end of the 2022 season.

 Gutherson made a total of 26 appearances for Parramatta in the 2019 NRL season as the club finished 5th on the table and qualified for the finals.
 Gutherson played in both finals game for Parramatta as they defeated Brisbane 58–0 in week one of the finals.
 The following week, Parramatta were defeated by Melbourne 32–0 at AAMI Park in the elimination semi final.

 On 30 September, Gutherson was named in the Australia PM XIII side at Fullback.
-On 7 October, Gutherson was named in the Australian side for the 2019 Rugby League World Cup 9s.